-ction # Title Description Total Funds Contributing 2.1 Positive Behavior Interventions & Support Maintain Positive Behavior Interventions and Support, and Restorative Practices, including staff time, professional development, and coordinator stipends.
+Action # Title Description Total Funds Contributing 2.1 Positive Behavior Interventions & Support Maintain Positive Behavior Interventions and Support, and Restorative Practices, including staff time, professional development, and coordinator stipends.
 We have a campus supervisor and one MFT that work with our students on behavior.
 PAHS uses a culturally responsive model to leverage English Learners, students qualifying as Mckinney-Vento, students qualifying as socioeconomically disadvantaged, foster youth, and students with disabilities, which has been showing results.
 Culturally responsive positive behavior strategies are built into the New Tech Network set of standards and strategies.
 Universal Design for Learning plays a key part galvanizing all offerings.
 We are in the third year of a 6 year plan to implement UDL to a high fidelity.
-Furthermore, the administrative team has supplement all prior strategies with "push-in" actions, wherein, a teacher experiencing a student with disruptive behavior contacts the office, and the principal arrives to offer the disruptive behavior contacts the office, and the principal arrives and strategies to offer the \$95,597.00 Yes disruptive student the opportunity to remain in the learning environment.
+Furthermore, the administrative team has supplement all prior strategies with "push-in" actions, wherein, a teacher experiencing a student with disruptive behavior contacts the office, and the principal arrives to offer the disruptive student the opportunity to remain in the learning environment.
 If the student chooses to cease the behavior, then learning continues.
 If the student cannot maintain the norms of the learning environment, then the student and the administrator "push-out."
-A push-out results in a progressive consequence based on that particular student's behavior record and a loss of merits.
-A merit system has been reinstated and tracked through the Aeries System.
+A push-out results in a progressive consequence based on that particular student's behavior \$95,597.00 Yes A merit system has been reinstated and tracked through the Aeries System.
 All positive event, e.g., sport event participation and spectating, school and class field trips, dances, quarterly celebrations, monthly celebrations, and weekly celebrations, require students to have 95 - 100 merits in order to participate.
 If a student has 94 merits or less, then that particular student cannot participate in the positive event.
 A student can restore merits through various restorative mechanisms and processes.
 For example, a student can attend "conflict resolution" with the teacher or student with whom the student's conflict resulted in a progressive consequence.
 Community Service is another mechanism and process, wherein, student can restore merit loss after a progressive consequence.
-Students exhibiting a pattern of pervasive behavior counter to the Point 005.001 Students exhibiting a pattern of pervasive behavior counter to the Point Arena code of conduct will be placed on a "30-day Behavior Contract," wherein, they are monitored for behavior each day by checking in with the
+Students exhibiting a pattern of pervasive behavior counter to the Point Arena code of conduct will be placed on a "30-day Behavior Contract," wherein, they are monitored for behavior each day by checking in with the